France's Macron keeps prime minister in place for "stability of the country" after chaotic election

 Unlike other countries in Europe that are more accustomed to coalition governments, France doesn’t have a tradition of lawmakers from rival political camps coming together to form a majority.
 France is also more centralized than many other European countries, with many more decisions made in Paris.

-Associated Press journalists Helena Alves, Diane Jeantet, Jade Le Deley, and Alex Turnbull in Paris and Barbara Surk in Nice, France, contributed to this report.
+Associated Press journalists John Leicester, Diane Jeantet and Nicolas Garriga in Paris contributed to this report.

 Follow AP's global election coverage at https://apnews.com/hub/global-elections/